cmstatr/cmstatr/joss-paper/paper.md

 Another common statistical technique is to determine if a sample is drawn from a particular population.
-This is often used to determine if data from a second manufacturing site supports the same basis values.
+This is often used to determine if data from a second manufacturing site supports the basis values determined from test data generated at the first manufacturing source.
-The test often recommended for this is a test considering both the mean and minimum individual value [@Vangel_2002].
-This test has higher power than some other tests that could be used. `cmstatr` also provides functions for computing limits based on this test.
+The statistical test often recommended for this application considers both the mean and minimum individual value [@Vangel_2002].
+This statistical test has higher power than some other tests that could be used. `cmstatr` also provides functions for computing limits based on this test.
 For example:

 ``` {.r}
 carbon.fabric.2 %>%